base/base/docs/specs/protocol/holocene/exec-engine.md

 ### `eip1559Params` in Header

-Upon Holocene activation, the L2 block header's `nonce` field will consist of the 8-byte `eip1559Params` value.
+Upon Holocene activation, the L2 block header's `nonce` field will consist of the 8-byte `eip1559Params` value from the `PayloadAttributesV3`, or the canyon EIP-1559 constants if `eip1559Params` is equal to zero.

 #### Header Validity Rules

 Prior to Holocene activation, the L2 block header's `nonce` field is valid iff it is equal to `u64(0)`.

-After Holocene activation, The L2 block header's `nonce` field is valid iff it is non-zero.
+At and after Holocene activation, The L2 block header's `nonce` field is valid iff it is non-zero.

 #### Encoding